vspaceone/kioskng-api/docs/api.md

 This will improve cost effectiveness, query performance while keeping full transaction history for users.

+Additionally, in case we fall short to properly calculate the sum of all transaction amounts correctly during the month (for example because of a very unlikely situation of concurrent transactions for the same account) we wil recalculate the sum for validity.
+If any differences are spotted, then an INCONSISTENCY_CORRECTION transaction will be created so a correct balance will again be displayed from that point on.

 |Verb|Resource|Description|
 |-:|-|-|
 |GET   | /transactions | Get all |